Chasing click-through rates

 Dark and saturated

-Highly saturated colours and positive hues will usually beat something more muted.
-A dark background will often beat a lighter variant too.
-For example, from the thumbs below, the darker was victorious by quite a stretch:
+Highly saturated colours and positive hues (warm, as opposed to cool) will usually beat something more muted.
+A dark background will often beat a lighter variant (and there’s that whole thing about light text on dark perceptually appearing to be heavier than dark text against light).
+From the Squarespace thumbs below, the darker was the victor by quite a stretch:

 And so, for a time, we experimented with a range of thumbnails which leaned into dark and saturated aesthetics.